DV

 What is the difference between QDVO and QQQI?

-QDVO (Amplify CWP Dividend & Option Income ETF) tracks U.S. large-cap value / dividend equities with a covered call overlay with an active strategy, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
+QDVO (Amplify CWP Dividend & Option Income ETF) tracks U.S. large-cap value / dividend equities with a covered call overlay with an active approach, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
 They are issued by Amplify ETFs and NEOS respectively.

 Can I hold both QDVO and QQQI?